2004 Tour de France: The second week and the Pyrenees

 The previous night, Hamilton had a problem with bad blood being given to him while blood doping.
-He had a bad night, was urinating a color close to black from all the dead red blood cells, had developed a fever and was nervous to the point he wondered if he might die in his sleep.
+He had a bad night, was urinating a colour close to black from all the dead red blood cells, had developed a fever and was nervous to the point he wondered if he might die in his sleep.
 He asked a team doctor to keep an eye on him while he tried to sleep that night.
 Luckily the fever broke and he woke up in the morning; and rode as hard as he could during the stage.